ls1intum/Ares/README.md

 import de.tum.in.test.api.jupiter.Hidden;
 import de.tum.in.test.api.jupiter.Public;

-// This example won't work just like that, see why below public class PenguinTest {
+// This example won't work just like that, see below why public class PenguinTest {

     @Public
     @Test
     void testPenguinPublic() {
         Penguin pingu = new Penguin("Julian");
-        String returnedName = pingu.getName();

-        assertEquals("Julian", returnedName, "getName() does not return the name supplied to the contructor");
+        assertEquals("Julian", pingu.getName(), "getName() does not return the name supplied to the contructor");
     }

     @Hidden